-We are committed to ensuring all students at Langley Grammar School, including students with SEND, achieve excellent academic outcomes and are given access to wider opportunities.
+We are committed to ensuring all students at Langley Grammar School, including students with Special Educational Needs or Disabilities (SEND), achieve excellent academic outcomes and are given access to wider opportunities.

-We aim to remove potential SEND barriers for individuals and groups of students in order for them to develop into well-rounded, confident and successful young men and women.
+We aim to remove potential SEND barriers for individuals and groups of students in order for them to develop into well-rounded, confident and successful young people.